ustaxcourt/website-wagtail/README.md

   - also set `BASTION_PRIVATE_KEY`, this is used by circle to ssh into the bastion host
   - set `SUPERUSER_PASSWORD`, used to initialize wagtail with a superuser called `admin`
   - set `SECRET_KEY`, used by django
+- create an iam `deployer` user
+  - attach policies directly, create a new policy called `deployer-policy`, paste in the `deployer-policy.json`
+  - attach the new policy to your user
+  - create an access key for that user, choose cli option
+  - copy those keys for the next step
+- create a github action context with the same name of your branch `cody-sandbox`
+  - `AWS_ACCESS_KEY_ID`
+  - `AWS_SECRET_ACCESS_KEY`

 Now you can push changes to your sandbox branch and it'll auto deploy using github actions.